This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 6. Select Streamlined Kitchen Cabinets

-You can select cabinets with a sleek design that showcases clean lines and shiny surfaces.
-Consider handleless cabinets or those with built-in handles to achieve a tidy and uncluttered look.
-These space-saving options not only make your kitchen appear larger but also reduce the risk of accidentally bumping into knobs.
+Choose cabinets with a sleek look, featuring clean lines and shiny surfaces.
+Handleless cabinets or ones with built-in handles help keep your kitchen tidy and uncluttered.
+These space-saving choices can make your kitchen feel bigger and help you avoid bumping into knobs.

 7. Add a Skylight or a Bigger Window